 When you’re ready to save your work, just click chevron at the bottom of the screen to open the toolbar.

 This is where it gets interesting.
 You can, obviously, save your work to your hard drive.
-But if you use a service like Dropbox, Ubuntu One, or Box and have one or more of the folders on your computer synchronized with one of those services, you can easily share your files with your other computers or devices.
+But if you use a service like Dropbox or Box and have one or more of the folders on your computer synchronized with one of those services, you can easily share your files with your other computers or devices.
 How?
 By saving the file you’re working on to one of those shared folders.

 Saving a file is easy, too.
 Again, click the chevron to open the toolbar.
 Then, click the downward arrow icon.
 WordFlow saves your file.

 Best of all, you don’t need to be online to use WordFlow.
 You can use it when you don’t have an internet connection.
 I’ve found WordFlow to be very useful when I’ve been on transit or in a place where there’s no wifi.

 While WordFlow doesn’t have too many features, there are a few options you can set.
 Click the chevron at the bottom of the screen to open the toolbar.
 Then, click the wrench icon.